0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #17	What is the IP address and port on which the attacker received the reverse shell?
 IP:PORT

-in this question first i thought that to get the IP:PORT of the attacker to run the Malicious Document then monitor the network traffic that happened so we might be lucky and find the IP:PORT of the attacker at first i waste a lot of time running it with OFFICE 2016 but When I despaired i tried it with OFFICE 2013 and it worked. so we can now run it and open FakeNet along with it, also we need to enable content to run the macros and see if there is something.
+In this question, first, I thought that to get the IP:PORT of the attacker to run the Malicious Document and then monitor the network traffic that happened, we might be lucky and find the IP:PORT of the attacker.
+At first, I wasted a lot of time running it with OFFICE 2016, but When I despaired, I tried it with OFFICE 2013, and it worked.
+So we can now run it and open FakeNet along with it.
+Also, we need to enable content to run the macros and see if there is something.

 [![54](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/54.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/54.PNG)

-as we see there is somthing that seems malicious which it's using GET Method that used to request data from a specified resource. and the IP:PORT revealed. also we can see that in the generated pcap from FakeNet.
+As we see, something seems malicious: using GET Method to request data from a specified resource.
+And the IP:PORT was revealed.
+Also, we can see that in the generated pcap from FakeNet.

 [![55](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/55.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/55.PNG)

 Flag : <span style="color: #909090">192.168.112.128:8080</span>
 # #18	Analyzing the reverse shell.
 What is the first argument given to InternetErrorDlg API?

-in this question we can start by analysing the Malicious Document so i will start analysing it using olevba. but got nothing usefull after that i used `olevba "Unpaid Invoice.xls" --show-pcode` to see if there is VBA Stomping and yeah there is an array it looks like that this is the shellcode.
+In this question, we can start by analyzing the Malicious Document, so I will begin to explore it using olevba.
+But I got nothing useful after that.
+I used `olevba "Unpaid Invoice.xls" --show-pcode` to see if there is VBA Stomping, and yeah, there is an array.
+It looks like this is the shellcode.

 [![53](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/53.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/53.PNG)

-so we need to extract this array and put it in a new file to analyse it.
+So we need to extract this array and put it in a new file to analyze it.

 [![56](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/56.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/56.PNG)

-then we will save it as .sc and i will use scdbg to analyse it. i tried with scdbg /f but just got this which also give us the IP:PORT from the shellcode. but didn't get the InternetErrorDlg API.
+Then we will save it as .sc, and I will use scdbg to analyze it.
+I tried with scdbg /f but just got this which also gives us the IP:PORT from the shellcode.
+But I didn't get the InternetErrorDlg API.

 [![57](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/57.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/57.PNG)

-so i thought to use `scdbg -s -1 /f` to make the number of steps unlimitted so we can extract everything from it.
+So I thought to use `scdbg -s -1 /f` to make the number of steps unlimited so we can extract everything from it.

 [![58](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/58.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/58.PNG)

 Flag : <span style="color: #909090">11223344</span>
 # #19	What is the MITRE ID of the technique used by the attacker to achieve persistence?

-so first i will check Previous Command History in PowerShell Console to see if there is something malicious or related to achieving persistence as it's sometimes good place to start with. so we can check that at `\Users\administrator\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt` then we will see that there is command executed with Schtasks.exe which Enables an administrator to create, delete, query, change, run, and end scheduled tasks on a local or remote computer.
+So first, I will check Previous Command History in PowerShell Console to see if there is something malicious or related to achieving persistence as it's sometimes an excellent place to start with. so we can check that at `\Users\administrator\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt` then we will see that there is the command executed with Schtasks.exe which Enables an administrator to create, delete, query, change, run, and end scheduled tasks on a local or remote computer.

 [![32](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/32.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/32.PNG)

-so then we can check Windows Event logs for the scheduled tasks events we can go to `\Windows\System32\winevt\Logs\Microsoft-Windows-TaskScheduler%4Operational.evtx` and i will use Event Viewer Like Usual 😄. we can filter the logs with Event ID with 106 for Scheduled task created. then we will see that there is many Task Schedule registered for many users so that's the persistence here we also can check `\Windows\System32\Tasks` where these tasks stored.
+So then, we can check Windows Event logs for the scheduled tasks events.
+We can go to `\Windows\System32\winevt\Logs\Microsoft-Windows-TaskScheduler%4Operational.evtx,` and I will use Event Viewer Like Usual 😄.
+We can filter the logs with Event ID with 106 for a Scheduled task created.
+Then we will see that many Task Schedules are registered for many users, so that's the persistence here.
+We also can check `\Windows\System32\Tasks` where these tasks are stored.

 [![33](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/33.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/33.PNG)

 [![34](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/34.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/34.PNG)

-after searching on this technique we will find the answer.
+After searching on this technique, we will find the answer.

 Flag : <span style="color: #909090">T1053.005</span>

 # #20	What is the attacker's C2 domain name?

-for this question we solved it when we checked the Previous Command History in PowerShell Console in which the attacker use Mshta.exe which is a utility that executes Microsoft HTML Applications (HTA) files to run the malicious file from the C2 domain name.
+For this question, we solved it when we checked the Previous Command History in PowerShell Console.
+The attacker used Mshta.exe, a utility that executes Microsoft HTML Applications (HTA) files, to run the malicious file from the C2 domain name.

 [![35](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/35.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/35.PNG)

-we can also find it another way by checking one of the sheduled task if we open `\Windows\System32\Tasks\MicrosoftEdge` using text editor we can find the same answer.
+We can also find it another way by checking one of the scheduled tasks.
+Using a text editor, we can see the same answer if we open `\Windows\System32\Tasks\MicrosoftEdge`.

 [![36](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/36.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/36.PNG)